huaxr/Pyweby/README.md

 1. redirect 302 now support (using self.request.redirect)
 1. restful api is easily back up(set descriptor @restful on the get or post method)
 1. template rendering html is under ready (support major jinja2 render functionality, the same semanteme like Flask does!)
-1. SSL web enabled internal.
+1. support SSL communication.
-1. others: log system. malicious request analysis and disinfect and so on..
+1. others: log system. cache system , malicious request analysis and disinfect and so on..
 1. enhancing capacity is still a mystery, pay close attention to it [https://github.com/huaxr/Pyweby/]()